mixmastamyk/console/readme.rst

 well.
-The callable form automatically resets styles to their defaults at the end of the string, so that no longer needs to be managed:
+The callable form automatically resets styles to their defaults at the end of the string, so again, that no longer needs to be managed:

 .. code-block:: python